developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-2/guide/apis/index.md

 * Current layout group name
 * Current layout name

-* `FunctionKeyActivity` should then set a function-key keyboard layout to show immediately when the app it comes in the foreground.
+* `FunctionKeyActivity` should then set a function-key layout to show immediately when the app it comes in the foreground.
 * `DisableActivity` does not use a keyboard, so keyboard should be disabled when this activity comes to the foreground.
 If the device user taps on an input area, a keyboard should not appear.
 * `MultiInputActivity` has two input areas.
 When the device user taps on the first input area, a qwerty keyboard layout appears.
-When the user taps on the second input area, the numeric keyboard layout appears.
+When the user taps on the second input area, the numeric key layout appears.
 * `ResetActivity` uses a regular keyboard, so keyboard should be reset.

 <!-- 10/30/19- removed until the app location is known